gt-ospo/oss-software-preservation/eaasi/mpi-container/README.md

 this tutorial demonstrates the currently best known work around method for uploading software resources to EaaSi.

 ### Step 1
 First, create a container that you want to upload using a Dockerfile​.
-An example of an OpenMPI container is shown below.
+An example of an OpenMPI container `Dockerfile` is shown below.

+Save as `<working_directory>/Dockerfile`:
 ```
 FROM alpine:3.21.2@sha256:56fa17d2a7e7f168a043a2712e63aed1f8543aeafdcee47c58dcffe38ed51099 AS build​
 RUN apk add --no-cache openmpi​